Skip to content

 If you have a questions, contact the OEO/AA/Title IX at 801-581-8365, oeo@umail.utah.edu, or visit oeo.utah.edu or process.oeo.utah.edu.

-If you have any issues linking to the training, go to My Learning - Bridge (bridgeapp.com) and search for the training.
+Trouble accessing a training?
+Go to My Learning - Bridge (bridgeapp.com) and search for the training.

 General: Our Department does not have a formal dress code for day-to-day business in offices and classrooms.
 Please exercise common sense in selecting clothing and footwear appropriate for an academic / office environment.
 Most employees wear "nice casual" to "business casual".